freerange/site/soups/weeknotes/week-338-links.snip.markdown

 ### [Postpositive Particles](http://tutor.bestlatin.net/grammar/postpositives.htm)

 I was talking to someone the other day about certain special words, like "enim" that have to be the second word in a Latin sentence.
-I was quite pleased to discover this article, because it meant that my memory hadn't been playing tricks on me. {by james-mead}
+I was ridiculously smug to discover this article, because it meant that I had remembered correctly! {by james-mead}

 ### [VLF](https://en.wikipedia.org/wiki/Very_low_frequency)